 As you can see, a large portion of the Italian countryside is dedicated to producing Italian wines.
 Below, you’ll learn everything you need to know about the wine regions of Italy and the quality wines that come from these regions.

 By the time you reach the end of this page, you’ll know exactly how to pick some of the best wines from each of these Italy wine regions…

 The Veneto wine region produces many styles of wines from many different grape varieties.
-The best known appellations are Prosecco, sparkling wine made from the Glera grape; Soave, a white wine made from Garganega grapes and Valpolicella, red wines made from a blend based on Corvina grapes and varying in style from light, racy wines to very full-bodied Amarone wines.
+The best-known appellations are Prosecco, a sparkling wine made from the Glera grape; Soave, a white wine made from Garganega grapes and Valpolicella, red wines made from a blend based on Corvina grapes and varying in style from light, racy wines to very full-bodied Amarone wines.

 A few of our favourite Italian wines from the Veneto region include: